RossMcMillan92/ITCSS-Sass-Structure/README.md

     _contact-page.scss
 ```

 **Note:** Components may depend on objects to complete the style, but two components should *rarely* rely on each other as they should be kept as completely seperate entities.
-If you find that you can extend one component to create a new but similar one, consider refactoring the component into an object which can be reused and later embellished in the component.
-Alternatively, try combining the components into a single one and using modifier flags ('.component**--alt-style**') to differentiate.
+If you find that you can extend one component to create a new but similar one, try combining the components into a single one and using modifier flags ('.component**--alt-style**') to differentiate.

 ##### Bad
 ``` sass